o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 3. Server - A target containing `multiplayer_files.cmake` plus `multiplayer_split_files.cmake` conditionally compiled for servers.
 4. Unified - A target containing `multiplayer_files.cmake` plus `multiplayer_split_files.cmake` conditionally compiled for both clients and servers.

-When including the Multiplayer Gem it is important to understand the needs of said usage.
-If the usage requires split logic, it is recommended to create Client, Server and Unified targets which each use Multiplayer.Client, Server and Unified respectively.
-If it does not, Multiplayer.Common is sufficient.
+When including the Multiplayer Gem it is important to understand the needs of your usage.
+If the usage requires split logic, it is recommended to create Client, Server, and Unified targets which specify `Multiplayer.Client`, `Multiplayer.Server `, and `Multiplayer.Unified` dependencies, respectively.
+If your usage does not require split logic, then `Multiplayer.Common` is sufficient.

 As an example, [MultiplayerSample](https://github.com/o3de/o3de-multiplayersample) uses and builds upon MultiplayerComponents in the Multiplayer Gem.
 It therefore defines its own respective Client, Server and Unified targets.